 AMP as the manager of the Scheme is entitled to charge a fee for providing its services to the Scheme.
 The management fee includes the remuneration to AMP as the manager of the Scheme, and is used to contribute to the costs associated with administering the scheme.
-The management fee is also used to pay the underlying fund managers for managing the underlying funds in which the assets of the Scheme are invested or, in the case of underlying funds AMP manages, to pay BlackRock for the investment management services it provides.
-However, we are entitled to be reimbursed from the Funds for any performance fee charged by an underlying fund manager that is not related to us where that expense is passed onto us.
+The management fee is also used to pay the underlying fund managers for managing the underlying funds in which the assets of the Scheme are invested or, in the case of underlying funds into which the AMP Funds invest, to pay BlackRock for the investment management services it provides.
+However, we are entitled to be reimbursed from the funds for any performance fee charged by an underlying fund manager that is not related to us where that expense is passed onto us.